Goodka7/SOC/Winlogon/README.md

 - **Last Login:** June 21, 2023, 12:24 PM (shortly after the alert was triggered)

 ### Step 2: Investigate Command History
-The command line history on the endpoint shows the following suspicious command:
+The command line history on the endpoint shows a number of suspicious commands including the following:
 ```
 2023-06-21 10:07:12.580 copy cmd.exe utilman.exe
 ```